jukod/jukod.github.io/ncpc2025/index.md

 3. select Jönköping University as your site.

 Registration opens around September.
-We recommend registering by 30 September to guarantee a spot.
+We recommend registering by 30 September or as early as possible to guarantee a spot.

 ### Arrival